7aitsev/ansible-tuto/step-02/README.md

 ## Many more facts

 That was easy.
-However, It would quickly become cumbersome if we wanted more information (ip addresses, RAM size, etc...).
+However, It would quickly become cumbersome if we wanted more information (IP addresses, RAM size, etc...).
 The solution comes from another really handy module (weirdly) called `setup`: it specializes in node's _facts_ gathering.